 Advance care planning (ACP) strengthens self-determination in healthcare, especially in situations of incapacity.
 Everyone should be able to plan their care in advance if they wish to do so.
 A national working group co-led by the SAMS and the Federal Office of Public Health (FOPH) aims to further establish ACP in Switzerland and to embed it in daily practice.

-When engaging in advance care planning (ACP), individuals must take time to reflect on their personal values, wishes, expectations and ideas regarding treatment and care in the event of illness, accidents or the need for medical attention.
-This involves recording one's wishes for third parties in case the person loses decision-making capacity.
-Planning one’s care in advance increases self-determination and reassurance, regardless of age or health status.
+When engaging in advance care planning (ACP), individuals reflect on their personal values, wishes, expectations and ideas regarding treatment and care in the event of an illness, accident or the need for medical attention.
+This involves recording one's wishes for third parties in case decision-making capacity is lost.
+Planning one’s care in advance strengthens self-determination and reassurance regardless of age or health status.

 ACP is voluntary, but should be accessible and understandable for all who are interested in the topic.
 The Swiss Federal Council formulated a need for action in a postulate report 18.3384 (available in German or French).
 Healthcare professionals often cannot find or access advance care directives, or cannot use them because the respective statements are not meaningful in an emergency situation.
-Furthermore, the end-of-life is often approached as an acute event, whereas around 70 per cent of deaths in Switzerland are foreseeable and could be anticipated.
+Furthermore, the end-of-life is often approached as an acute event, whereas around 70% of deaths in Switzerland are foreseeable and can be prepared for.

 The implementation concept (version May 2021) is available in German or French